 Placemaking doesn’t stop with recreational spaces.
-At Gates and Associates we turn everyday spaces into enjoyable environments, built for multi-transport access.
+At Gates + Associates we turn everyday spaces into enjoyable environments, built for multi-transport access.

 California Avenue Downtown